whav/hav/frontend/README.md

-# HAV Frontend
+# HAV frontend projects

-The naming here might actually be confusing at the moment.
-The code in this folder actually represents the frontend gui of the admin/backend parts of the HAV.
+This folder, organised as yarn workspaces, holds the frontend parts of the HAV.